-Humana Healthy Horizons allows members to continue to see nonparticipating providers during this period, until they can be reasonably transferred to a participating provider without impeding service delivery necessary to maintain the member's health.
-If a participating provider is not available to meet the member's needs, Humana Healthy Horizons allows members to retain their current provider until the provider becomes a participating provider or one who meets the member's needs becomes available.
+Humana Healthy Horizons allows members with an existing relationship with a nonparticipating provider to continue to see that provider during and after the transition to Humana Healthy Horizons.
+Humana Healthy Horizons continues to pay a member's existing provider until they can be reasonably transferred to a participating provider without impeding service delivery necessary to maintain the member's health.
+If a participating provider is not available to meet the member's needs, Humana Healthy Horizons allows members to retain their current provider until either the provider becomes a participating provider or a participating provider who meets the member's needs becomes available.
 Members are permitted to receive care from nonparticipating providers if: